 Heat Deflection Temperature (HDT)

 The Heat Deflection Temperature is the temperature under which a material deforms at a specified load.
 This test is performed in a 3-point bending setup as shown in figure 7.
-The sample material is subjected to a constant force of either 0.455 MPa or 1.82 MPa at which point the temperature in increased at a specified rate of 2°C/min.
+The sample 3D-printed resin test-bar is subjected to a constant force of either 0.455 MPa or 1.82 MPa at which point the temperature in increased at a specified rate of 2°C/min.
 The temperature at which a deformation of 0.25mm is measured is called the HDT.

 Even though the test result are not directly applicable it is mainly used as a universally comparison tool to check the thermal performance of different material.[8]